GoogleCloudPlatform/fda-mystudies/documentation/auth_overview.md

-# Authentication and Authorization
+# Application Authentication and Authorization

 ## Introduction

 This article describes the authentication and authorization of the various application components of FDA MyStudies on Google Cloud.

-Note: Customers are responsible for setting up users and permissions for both the infrastructural components of the platform (GCP or other infrastructure and/or associated managed services being used in their deployment of the platform) and the application components of the platform for which user management is provided as a feature (this is limited to the Study Builder in the current release).
+*Note: Customers are responsible for setting up users and permissions for both the infrastructural components of the platform (GCP or other infrastructure and/or associated managed services being used in their deployment of the platform) and the application components of the platform for which user management is provided as a feature (this is limited to the Study Builder in the current release).*

 The mobile app allows for a self-registration process for its users; however only the users who are found eligible by the app to take part in a study are allowed to proceed with enrollment into the study.
 Eligibility is determined by means of an in-app eligibility test configured via the Study Builder and/or recognizing the app user as belonging to a pre-screened and pre-identified participation whitelist using an enrollment code.
 Studies that use the former method of eligibility determination are also referred to as ‘open’ studies in platform terminology, while those that employ the latter or both methods are termed ‘closed’ studies.
 This release supports only ‘open’ studies as of now.
 Closed studies will be supported in future releases.

 ## Terminology

 There are three types of users of FDA MyStudies on Google Cloud:

 1. Study Builder user - A user of the Study Builder, usually a study or site admin, who is responsible for setting up content for a study.
-1. Mobile App user - A mobile app user who can use the app to view studies and participate in eligible studies.
+1. Study participant - A mobile app user who can use the app to view studies and participate in eligible studies.
 1. Participant Manager user - Targeted for a future release.

 ## Study Builder Authentication and Authorization